 In addition to the stupa, there are several other shrines, temples, and other religious objects to see here.
 The temples are beautifully decorated with prayer flags and gold.

 The Enormous Brass-Plated Vajra

 The enormous brass-plated Vajra (thunderbolt or dorje) is set in the east side of the stupa near the entrance.
 It’s at the top of those very steep steps.
 It’s a symbol of Tibetan Buddhism and represents the power of enlightenment.
 It’s decorated with the animals of the Tibetan calendar.
 Lions sit on either side of the Vajra.

 Another attraction at Swayambhu stupa is the huge Buddha statue which you can see on the west side of the stupa.

-The World Peace Pond
+The World Peace Pond at Swayambhunath

 The World Peace Pond holds a monument to world peace.
 The monument is a small globe inscribed with ‘World Peace’ both in English and Nepali.
 It sits in front of a brass statue of Buddha standing on a lotus.
 There are also words on the wall behind the statue, which say ‘May Peace Prevail On Earth’ again, in English and Nepali.

 The small pot, or cauldron, at Buddha’s feet is for tossing coins into to make a wish.
 There are no coins used in Nepal now, but you can buy coins right next to the pond if you want to try your luck and make a wish.

 Visit the Dewa Dharma Monastery while you’re here.
 You’ll see a bronze icon of Buddha, along with traditional Tibetan paintings.